ATLANTIC REGION MOTOR SPORTS

-Sanction: These events are sanctioned by Atlantic Region Motor Sports Inc. (A.R.M.S.) and ASN Canada FIA Inc.
+Sanction: This event is sanctioned by Atlantic Region Motor Sports Inc. (A.R.M.S.) and ASN Canada FIA Inc.

-Timing and Scoring: James Partridge, and Krista Barron
+Registration: Charlotte Partridge, Cathy Partridge and Krista Barron

-Registrar: Charlotte and Cathy Partridge and Krista Barron
+Timing & Scoring: James Partridge, Charlotte Partridge, Cathy Partridge and Krista Barron

 Tech: Trevor Gray